 Open-heart surgery is when the surgeon uses a heart-lung bypass machine.

 For some heart defect repairs, the incision is made on the side of the chest, between the ribs.
 This is called a thoracotomy.
 It is sometimes called closed-heart surgery.
-This surgery is done using special instruments and a camera.
+This surgery may be done using special instruments and a camera.

 For more information about specific repairs, see: Congenital heart defect corrective surgeries